How to Find Cambodian Amok in Phoenix

 How much does authentic Amok cost in Phoenix?

 Prices range from $14 to $22, depending on the protein and portion size.
-If you see it for under $10, it’s likely not made with fresh kroeung or traditional methods.
+If you see it for under $10, its likely not made with fresh kroeung or traditional methods.

 Do Cambodian restaurants in Phoenix serve Amok year-round?

-Many do, but it’s often a daily special.
+Many do, but its often a daily special.
 Always call ahead.
 Some chefs make it only on weekends or during holidays.

 Can I make Amok at home in Phoenix?